 Under the Manage section, you can navigate to the Network Overview, to see the Top Applications, the Top Clients, the Top Devices, The Top Access Points and the Location.
 By accessing the Clients sub-section, you can see a list of all the connected devices (each with its own set of info: the MAC address, the last access point and the SSID it got connected, the OS, the radio, the size of the download/upload data and the usage) and a list of all the blocked clients.
 If you want to install the A60 in a restaurant, hotel or coffee shop, you’ll be delighted to see that the CloudTrax has implemented the Vouchers section, which allows the creation of unique codes that will be used by your clients to gain temporary access to your network: you can set the duration, the maximum devices that will be connected, the download and upload limit and purge it after several days (you can also edit the splash page).
 The last point of interest under the Manage section is the Site Survey, which display a detailed list of all the active WiFi networks in the vicinity.

 If you go to the Configure section, you can enable email Alerts (you can add multiple email addresses which will receive a message the moment an access point goes offline) or change the parameters of the four SSIDs: each will give you the option to choose the band and change the password, as well as limit the upload and download speed, enable the Splash page (users will have to either enter a voucher or purchasing accessing right using PayPal), create a list of Blocked devices (you can also enter a custom message for blocked users) or create schedules for when the WiFi will be available.
-You can also change some more Advanced settings, such as the Band Steering (which, at the moment will help keeping the 2.4GHz less crowded by attempting to move compatible devices to the 5GHz, when possible), enabling the 802.11r (or the fast BSS transition, which has the role of reducing the handoff delay when an end device goes from one access point to another), block the LAN access, enable Client Isolation (if you don’t want your devices to communicate), enable the DNS Intercept, create an Alternate SMTP server IP address or an Alternate DNS IP address, create an Access control list or Bridge and tag the traffic from this SSID to the specified VLAN (you can also configure the PayPal access).
+You can also change some more Advanced settings, such as the Band Steering (which, at the moment will help keeping the 2.4GHz less crowded by attempting to move compatible devices to the 5GHz, when possible), enabling the 802.11r (or the fast BSS transition, which has the role of reducing the handoff delay when an end device goes from one access point to another), block the LAN access, enable Client Isolation (if you don’t want your devices to communicate), enable the DNS Intercept, set the Syslog Server, create an Alternate SMTP server IP address or an Alternate DNS IP address, create an Access control list or Bridge and tag the traffic from this SSID to the specified VLAN (you can also configure the PayPal access).

 Also under the Configure section, you can change the settings under Radio (choose the Transmit power, the Max channel width and make the WiFi network visible only if there is an Internet link available), Maintenance (enable Automatic upgrades and view the current Firmware release) or Advanced: which allows you to change the Root password, turn on the AP mesh capability and create a Mesh encryption, enter a custom.sh server URL, enable the Presence Reporting (a useful API for exporting presence data about your wireless clients for location analytics – it is a free service for now), enable or disable the Status LED from your access point (useful if it becomes a nuisance during the night), choose the SSID to which a wired client will be connected to as an access point (Bridge wired clients) and choose an SSID to bridge to the LAN (Bridge SSID), enable the Application Reporting (DPI) or enable the IGMP Proxy (to allow multicast traffic over the LAN).